 - Use well-defined trails and avoid short-cuts across switchbacks.
-Short-cuts result in erosion and create unwanted parallel trails. - Never drop litter along trails; please keep a plastic bag handy and pick up any litter you find. - Do not pick wildflowers.
-Collecting rocks, fossils and artifacts is not permitted - take a photograph instead. - Your dog must be kept on a leash at all times.
-Remember, wildlife regard your dog as either prey or predator.
+Short-cuts result in erosion and create unwanted parallel trails. - bag handy and pick up any litter you find. - and artifacts is not permitted take a photograph - Your dog must be kept on a leash at all times.